Artistic practice at the intersection of economics, science, and belonging.

 Author and artist Jane Muschenetz came to the US as a child refugee from Ukraine.
-Trained at MIT, she translates between quantitative systems and human experience — using data and visual forms to invite curiosity and connection.
-Her work spans poetry, public speaking, and art, focusing on narratives that hold economic and human systems together.
+Trained at MIT, she translates between data, public policy, and lived experience — using humor and visual form to invite curiosity and connection.
+Her work spans poetry, public speaking, books, and installation art, centering narratives that unite economic and human systems.

 Explore My Work